TWCable/grabbit/README.md

 Configuration can be developed in both YAML, and JSON formats.

-A `JSON` configuration file of following format is used to configure Grabbit.
+Here is an example `JSON` configuration file that could be used for configuring Grabbit:

 ```json
 {